mcinglis/c-style/readme.md

-#### Write comments in full sentences, without abbreviations

-#### Don't comment what the code says, or what it could say

-If there's bad naming or bad design that you can fix, fix it.
-Don't use comments to conceal such mistakes.
-That said, if it's not obvious, please *explain* what the code says.

-You definitely should write comments if bad naming or bad design is forced upon you.
-Also, if your project heavily depends on that bad interface, consider writing a wrapper around it to improve it. (if you do, please release it!)

-#### Consider writing comments after the line referred to
+#### Consider writing header comments after the line referred to

-I've really taken to writing comments after the code.
+I've really taken to writing comments in headers after the line referred to.
 I find it to be much easier to read, and much more informative, because you know exactly what's being described.
 It also discourages the comments from repeating what the code says.
-I now declare my structs like this:
+For example, I now declare my structs like this:

 ``` c
 typedef struct Alphabet {